abhiramvenugopal/bankLoanAPI/README.md

 Additional functionality i would like to add
-1.Details of diiferenet types loans that are available will be provided through one API (it should contain a unique key for each loan type). so if we wants to apply for a loan no need to mention rate of intrest just add unique key of that loan to the request.
+1.Details of diiferenet types loans that are available will be provided through one API (it should contain a unique key for each loan type).\n so if we wants to apply for a loan no need to mention rate of intrest just add unique key of that loan to the request.

 steps to be followed to excute the program